CliffordEdewor/CliffordEdewor/README.md

 I currently serve as an **IT/OT Security Operations Officer** with **Sinic Engineering Limited**, contractor to **Segilola Resources Operating Limited (a subsidiary of Thor Explorations Ltd)**.
 I oversee control room systems, secure networked security infrastructure, and enforce cybersecurity controls to maintain safe, efficient, and compliant operations within a safety-critical mining environment.

+I currently serve as an **IT/OT Security Operations Officer** with **Sinic Engineering Limited**, contractor to **Segilola Resources Operating Limited (SROL), a subsidiary of Thor Explorations Ltd**.
+I oversee control room systems, secure networked security infrastructure, and enforce cybersecurity controls to maintain safe, efficient, and compliant operations in **SROL’s safety-critical mining environment**.

 ---

 ### 🛠️ Skills & Tools